NicolasRoever/identity_voting_experiment/Readme.md

 ## To-Dos

+- Make sure consent form is correct
 - Make sure that you can deselct the radio buttons in the statement pages.
-- Make sure to randomize all conceivable question orders??????
-- Make all possible checks so that participants enter exactly what you want.
 - Check the thing on mobile devices.
 - Check on different browsers.
 - Randomize the order of the politicians (this is another "treatment"), you need to make new videos here as well
 - I have the problem in Primer, that the text is not redisplayed if there was an error.
 - Wahrnehmung der Parteien sollte sich durch den Primer nicht ändern.
 - Estimation Question bank=True fuer echte Survey rausnehmen.
-- Desirability bias verbessern!
 - Beium zweiten Video erscheinen die Fragen schon vor Ende.

 ## Server Commands